alexellis/faas-containerd/README.md

 # faas-containerd

-OpenFaaS provider for containerd - single node / edge workloads
+[OpenFaaS](https://github.com/openfaas/faas) provider for containerd - single node / edge workloads

+What's the use-case?

+OpenFaaS providers can be built for any backend, even for an in-memory datastore.
+Some users could benefit from a lightweight, single-node execution environment.
+Using containerd and bypassing Kubernetes or Docker should reduce the start-time for functions and allow for running in resource-constrained environments.

 ## Status